-A new adaptation of Daphne du Maurier’s 1938 novel “Rebecca” is in the works for Netflix.
-Filming has begun.
+A new adaptation of Daphne du Maurier’s 1938 novel “Rebecca” is coming to Netflix in the fall of 2020.

 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.

 In the gothic thriller, a young 1930s era newlywed finds herself in living in the shadow of her wealthy husband’s previous wife.
 Read on for cast details, premiere date, and to see more first look photos.

 Lily James (Downton Abbey, The Guernsey Literary…) plays Mrs. de Winter in the upcoming Netflix movie.
 The young bride soon discovers that Manderley, her new home on the bleak English coast, is laden with the memory of her husband’s first wife.
 She’s forced to battle the shadow of the mysterious – and dead – Rebecca, whose legacy continues to haunt the house.
 Navigating issues of class, love, deception and jealousy, she grows from a timid girl into a empowered woman.

 Actor Maxim de Winter (Armie Hammer, On the Basis of Sex) is a distinctive choice in the role of the aristocratic, brooding widower.
 He’s not only American, but is just a few years older than James, 30.
 Du Maurier wrote Maxim as a 42-year-old, and his bride as a 20-something innocent.
 Even though this is a departure from both the book and what we’ve seen in other screen adaptations, we have faith in Hammer’s ability to be a convincing Maxim.